colinsheppard/time/README.md

 First, [download the latest version of the extension](https://github.com/colinsheppard/Time-Extension/releases).
 Note that the latest version of this extension was compiled against NetLogo 5.0.4; if you are using a different version of NetLogo you might consider building your own jar file ([see building section below](#building)).

-Unzip the archive and move the "time" directory to the "extensions" directory inside your NetLogo application folder (i.e. [NETLOGO]/extensions/).
+Unzip the archive and rename the directory to "time".
+Move the renamed directory to the "extensions" directory inside your NetLogo application folder (i.e. [NETLOGO]/extensions/).
 Or you can place the time directory under the same directory holding the NetLogo model in which you want to use this extension.

 For more information on NetLogo extensions:
 [http://ccl.northwestern.edu/netlogo/docs/extensions.html](http://ccl.northwestern.edu/netlogo/docs/extensions.html)